elearningatbath/Unit-Evaluation-Block/README.md

 === Plugin Name ===

 Bath OUE block
 Author:Hittesh Ahuja
 Requires at least: Moodle 2.2
 License: GPLv2 or later
-Copyright : University of Bath 2013
+Copyright : University of Bath 2015
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 This is an Unit Evaluation Block built for the University of Bath's Moodle VLE.
 It displays a block and a notification bar for users who have unit evaluations pending.

+== Prerequisites ==

+OCI8 plugin to connect to SITS
+SITS credentials stored in config.php for e.g,
+//SITS plugin config
+define('SITS_DB_USER', 'dbuser');
+define('SITS_DB_PASS', 'yoursecretpassword');
+define('SITS_DB_NAME', 'host/dbname');

 == Installation ==